 Cost: $29.95/adults, $21.95 for ages 3-11, free for ages 2 & under

-Spend a beautiful spring day at Cantigny Park that starts with a hearty buffet at Le Jardin inside the Cantigny Visitors Center or at Red Oak Room at Cantigny Golf.
+Spend a beautiful spring day at gorgeous Cantigny Park that starts with a hearty buffet at Le Jardin inside the Visitors Center.
 Snap a pic with the Easter Bunny, grab an inflated creation from one of the two strolling balloon artists and get your face painted.

 Brunch with the Bunny at Lambs Farm